 We know the sunscreen market is vast and sometimes confusing.
 And not all sunscreens are created equal.
-So we talked to Dr. Nazanin Saedi, a Philadelphia-based dermatologist and associate professor at Thomas Jefferson University, for a few SPF recs and to break down everything you need to know.
+So we talked to Dr. Nazanin Saedi, a Philadelphia-based dermatologist, for a few SPF recs and to break down everything you need to know.
 Time for some (protected) fun in the sun.

 SPF: Sun protection factor.
 It measures the level of protection against UVA and UVB rays.

 UVA rays: It’s the kind of sun that leads to premature aging and wrinkles, and can get through windows and glass.
 It can also lead to skin cancer.

 UVB rays: The ones that give you sunburn and can lead to skin cancer.

 Broad spectrum: Not actually a fake marketing term.
 This means the sunscreen protects against UVA and UVB rays.
 Which is a good thing.

 Mineral vs chemical: Mineral (or physical) sunscreen acts like a physical blocker.
 Aka it repels or reflects the UV light.
 The American Academy of Dermatology (AAD) recs physical sunscreen for people with sensitive skin.
 Chemical sunscreens absorb (rather than repel) the UV light so your skin doesn’t.
 The AAD says chemical sunscreen is usually easier to rub into your skin without leaving behind a white residue.